Chocolate Whiskey Cake with Homemade Dulce de Leche Buttercream and smothered in a decadent Chocolate Whiskey Ganache.

 - Melt the chocolate pieces and set aside to cool.

-- Preheat the oven to 325 and grease two 9 inch round pans.
+- Preheat the oven to 325 degrees F and grease two 9 inch round pans.
 Line with parchment or flour.

-- Use a 2 cup measuring cup and place the coffee granules and the cocoa powder into it and add boiling water up to the 1 cup line.
+- In a 2 cup measuring cup, place the coffee granules and the cocoa powder and add boiling water up to the 1 cup line.
+Stir.
 When all is dissolved, add in the whiskey.
 Set aside to cool.

 - Whip the butter until smooth then add in the sugar, eggs, vanilla, and baking soda.
-Add the cooled chocolate and then alternate the coffee whiskey and the flour.
+In a separate bowl, stir together the baking soda, salt, and flour.

-- Transfer to the pans and bake for 35 minutes.
+- Transfer to the prepared pans and bake for 35 minutes.

 For the Frosting